Oaksas/ValleyDashboard/README.md

 ## Features

 The project structure is made to support scalling and have all the required setup, including test, mini-store and error boundary as well as reusable components.
+The project is also supports linting and formatting with eslint and prettier.
+Commands can be found in package.json.

 ## Usage